What does “nigate” mean in Japanese?

 - nihongo – 日本語 (にほんご) : a noun meaning ‘Japanese’ or ‘the Japanese language’ in Japanese.

 - ga – が : a case particle used to make the subject word or the object word in a sentence.
-In the example, it is put after “nihongo” to make the object word in the sentence.
+In the example, this is used after “nihongo” to make the object in the sentence.

-- desu – です : an auxiliary verb put after a noun or adjective to make it polite.
-Probably it is well known as a part of Japanese desu form.
-In the example, it is put after “nigate” to make it sound polite.
+- desu – です : an auxiliary verb used after a noun or adjective to make it polite.
+Probably, this is well known as a part of Japanese desu form.
+In the example, this is used after “nigate” to make it sound polite.

 Summary

-In this blog post, I’ve explained “nigate” in detail based on its kanji expression.
+In this blog post, I’ve explained the definition and meanings of “nigate” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
-Let me summarize them as follows.- nigate – 苦手 (にがて) : a noun meaning ‘weak point’ in Japanese.
-This word can also work as a plural noun meaning ‘weak points’.
-Grammatically it is a noun, but can also work like an adjective meaning ‘bad at’, ‘poor at’, ‘not good at’, or ‘weak in’.
+Let me summarize them as follows.